 |Box pin||The box pin, or the retainer box, is used to align to the pin and help the joining of the zippers.|

 Now that you know the actual terms involved in fixing your beloved sleeping bags, you need to make sure that you have plenty of tools to get the job done.
 You can purchase a zipper repair kit, that will have lots of sliders, utility scissors, tweezers, and large needle nose pliers.
 Some fixes won’t require these tools to work, but it’s good to have them on hand.
+See more tips on how to repair zippers to give you more options.

 When you Can’t Repair